ievinsjanis/javascript-playwright/README.md

 1.Title: [Registration] Successfull registration flow

 Preconditions:
-User has navigated to registration page
+User has navigated to the registration page

 Steps:
 1. User enters a valid username